 13. Data processing in America

 We currently still occasionally use service providers (order processors) who have a registered office or subcontractor in the USA and in doing so cannot exclude the possibility that your pseudonymized (meta)data is accessed from the USA.
 So far, we have no knowledge that the authorities from the USA actually have access.
 According to the case law of the ECJ (judgment of 16.07.2020, Ref.: C-311/18 ("Schrems II")), there is no adequate level of data protection in the USA.
 Therefore, we use new standard contractual clauses ("SCC") with our processors that are based in the USA or whose parent companies are headquartered in the USA and conduct a mandatory risk assessment for the transfer prior to the transfer.
 Furthermore, government surveillance measures may occur in the US.
 Individual remedies for violations of FISA Section 702 are also available to EU citizens against this.
 However, if this is not considered sufficient legal protection , data processing in the USA in connection with the use of CASPAR is based on consent within the meaning of Article 49 para.
 1 lit. a) of the GDPR.
 This consent can be revoked at any time with effect for the future at firstname.lastname@example.org.

-We also use the SendBird service to send you push messages or so-called in-app messages to your end device.
+We offer you the option to receive push messages or so-called in-app messages on your end device.
 If you use our app via a push-enabled end device, you can consent to receiving "push notifications".
 In doing so, your end device is assigned a pseudonymized Device Token ID, a unique connection number generated from the device ID, by means of which we can address the push notifications or in-app messages to you.
 The processing of possible personal data is carried out in accordance with Art.
 6 para.
 1 lit. a) GDPR.
 You can change the consent to the notification by push messages at any time in the settings in the app.